nickesc/More-JourneyMap-Waypoints/README.md

 # More JourneyMap Icons

-This is a resource pack that contains additional icons to use as JourneyMap waypoints, also replacing the default icons to keep the icon resolution consistent.
+This is a resource pack that contains additional icons to use as JourneyMap waypoints, also replacing the default icons to keep the style and resolution consistent.

 This pack uses Vanilla map icons as a base, but with some additional icons added and some modifications made to the existing icons.